 Anonymous sources in newspapers of January 16

-Annapurna Post report headlined “Indian cops enter Nepal again” by Diwakar Bhandari datelined Kalaiya has quoted an unnamed police source.
+Annapurna Post report headlined “Former king a guest at Shital Niwas” by Balkumar Nepal datelined Kathmandu has quoted an unnamed source.

 This material is copyrighted but may be used for any purpose by giving due credit to southasiacheck.org.